What Is Stoneware?Last updated on 11/16/2021

 How to Clean Stoneware

-While most stoneware is dishwasher safe, you always want to avoid soaking your stoneware dishes and plates in water for any extended period of time.
+While most stoneware is dishwasher safe, you always want to avoid soaking your stoneware dishes and plates in water for any extended period.
 Even as little as half an hour can start to break down the materials and make your dishes more susceptible to breakage or chipping.

-To remove tough stains or some stuck-on foods from stoneware, try making a paste out of vinegar and baking soda and gently rubbing along the surface with a damp cloth.
+To remove tough stains or some stuck-on foods from stoneware, make a paste out of vinegar and baking soda and gently rub along the surface with a damp cloth.
 Avoid using heavy-duty metal scrubbers, as these can scratch up the painted or glazed surface.

 To remove grease from stoneware, juice half a lemon and use a damp cloth to rub the lemon juice into and around the affected areas.
 The acidity from a lemon, or any citrus fruit you have on hand, helps to cut through the grease and release it from your dishes.